-The selection of any of the sub-alternatives of Preferred Alternative 2 through Preferred Alternative 4 does not change the basic premise of Alternative 1 (No Action) that commercial fishing would be stopped when the commercial ACL has been met or projected to be met or the following recreational fishing season shortened when recreational ACL is exceeded.
+The selection of any of the sub-alternatives of Preferred Alternative 2 through Preferred Alternative 4 does not change the basic premise of Alternative 1 (No Action).
 Thus, only when overages occur would the various alternatives have possibly differing economic effects.
 The relative magnitude of short-term economic effects of the various alternatives would depend on the likelihood of triggering the hogfish AMs.
 The alternatives' long-term economic effects would depend on their effects on the sustainability of the stock to support continued fishing opportunities for the commercial and recreational fishing participants, overall the potential economic impacts of Preferred Alternatives 2 through Preferred Alternative 4 are not expected to be significant.

 AMs can have significant direct and indirect social effects because, when triggered, can restrict harvest in the current season or subsequent seasons.
 However, AMs are critical in keeping landings from exceeding the recommended catch levels, which is crucial under a rebuilding plan.
 Alternative 1 (No Action) would maintain the current AMs but maintain their applicability to a single stock of hogfish.
 Therefore, because the stock is being split into two under Action 1, Alternative 1 (No Action) is no longer viable because the current AMs would no longer apply to each of the two stocks.
-Preferred Alternative 2 and Preferred Subalternatives 2a and 2b would have similar effects on commercial fishermen and businesses as Alternative 1 (No Action), except that there may be more flexibility in the payback provision because the total ACL must be exceeded and the stock be overfished.
+Preferred Alternative 2 and Preferred Subalternatives 2a and 2b would have similar effects on commercial fishermen and businesses as Alternative 1 (No Action).
 For the GA-NC stock of hogfish, the payback provision under Preferred Sub-alternative 2a is not expected to be triggered frequently because, on average, commercial landings of hogfish in that geographic area have been similar to the proposed commercial ACL (see Table 4.4.4) and recreational landings have been well below the proposed recreational ACL.
 A payback would only be triggered if the total ACL were exceeded and the stock was deemed overfished.
 Since the status of the GA-NC stock of hogfish remains unknown, a payback would not be required and, therefore, there would be no negative social effects.
 For the FLK/EFL stock, Preferred Sub-alternative 2b may result in negative social effects since a payback is likely to be triggered.
 For this stock, the proposed commercial and recreational ACLs are substantially lower than average landings in recent years and SEDAR 37 (2014) indicated the stock is overfished.
 Hence, the likelihood of the total ACL being exceeded is higher than for the GA-NC stock.

-Because there is no in-season closure for the recreational sector in place (Alternative 1 (No Action)), there is no additional means to reduce the risk of an overage, particularly for the FLK/EFL stock.
-Preferred Alternative 3/Preferred Sub-alternatives 3b and 3d would require an in-season closure regardless of stock status, which would be expected to be more beneficial than Sub-alternatives 3a and 3c for fishermen by contributing to success in the rebuilding plan for the FLK/EFL stock, and sustaining harvest for the GA-NC stock.
+Like Alternative 1 (No Action), Preferred Alternative 3/Preferred Sub-alternatives 3b and 3d would require an in-season closure for the recreational sector regardless of stock status, but would do so for each stock of hogfish.
+Fishermen and communities would indirectly benefit more from the preferred sub-alternatives than from Sub-alternatives 3a and 3c in that they would be contributing to successfully rebuilding the FLK/EFL stock and sustain harvest for the GA-NC stock.
 Similar to Alternative 1 (No Action), Preferred Alternative 4/ Preferred Sub-alternatives 4a and 4b would maintain the same post-season recreational AM but make the AMs applicable to each of the two stocks of hogfish.